domfarolino/algorithms/src/algorithm_practice/Dynamic_Programming/houseRobber/README.md

 naively gives us a very wasteful solution, similar to the naive fibonacci, because we're computing subsolutions over and over again.
 After we solve a subproblem, we can save the answer for O(1) future look-up, since it'll be needed again.
-Just like with the [climbing stairs](../climbingStairs) problem, we can see that we'll be building up our memoized subproblem solutions from the bottom up, indicating that we can also implement a bottom-up approach.
+Just like with the [climbing stairs](../climbingStairs) problem, we can see that we'll be building up our memoized subproblem solutions from the bottom up, in order,, indicating that we can also implement a bottom-up approach.

 ## Bottom-up approach